 - Faculty may also request digitization of Library-owned course-related media such as VHS and DVD for streaming.
 These titles will only be accessible via the faculty member’s Canvas course page and will only be available to students enrolled in the course for the current semester.
-If you would like to use digitized materials in future semester, please indicate this in the special instructions box at the bottom of the form.
-Please allow two weeks processing time for this service and indicate if you will require closed captioning of any of the resources.
+We are working to process requests as quickly as possible and will respond to your initial request if we cannot meet your need-by date.

 - If the Library does not own a title you are requesting for reserve, you may submit a personal copy or request a purchase through this form.
 The Library may purchase a single copy of the most recent edition.

 - Course materials that can be accessed via Canvas (handouts, scanned documents, lab manuals, tests, electronic links to journal articles, course readers) are not accepted for course reserve.

 - The Library does not purchase most textbooks or supplemental materials such as workbooks or lab books.
 We define textbooks as books specifically intended for classroom use, often published in multiple editions that may include discussion topics, problems and study questions, or other pedagogical apparatus.
 We will consider purchasing textbooks under $200 if they provide the only or best coverage of a subject, or if they represent a significant or historical study of the subject.